-Weyam Ghadbian was raised in the Ozark Mountains of Arkansas by her Syrian immigrant parents who were displaced from Syria for political dissent.
-Weyam is an artist, graphic designer, graphic facilitator, and visual storyteller.
-She studied Ethnic Studies and Book Art at Mills College and has been designing for nearly ten years, working primarily in community-based social justice and arts organizations.
-Weyam has contributed design work to such groups as Palestinian Youth Movement, the Syrian Nonviolence Movement, Move to End Violence, and Mideast Youth.
-She sees art as a powerful tool for collective healing and visioning and as a reminder that “We have on this earth what makes life worth living,” as exiled Palestinian poet Mahmoud Darwish writes.
+Weyam was raised in the Ozark Mountains of Arkansas by her Syrian immigrant parents who were displaced from Syria for political dissent.
+Weyam is a community weaver, energy healer and cultural worker.
+In her role as Network Weaver, she seeks to support the birth of a world rooted in interdependence, resilience, and regeneration through facilitating deep personal, interpersonal, and cultural transformation and community building.
+She studied Ethnic Studies and Book Art at Mills College.
+In her spare time she dreams with her friends to vision for the liberation of Bilad el Sham, the lands now called Syria, Palestine, Lebanon, and Jordan.
+She sees art as a powerful tool for collective healing and visioning and as a reminder that “We have on this earth what makes life worth living,” as Mahmoud Darwish writes.